What is High Functioning Anxiety and How to Deal with It

 Research has many times confirmed numerous mental health benefits of physical exercise.

 Regular physical activity stimulates the production of the brain’s feeling-good hormones such as dopamine and serotonin.
-The production of these causes effects is very similar to antidepressant therapy.
+The production of these causes and effects is very similar to antidepressant therapy.

 So, exercise can help deal with high functioning anxiety by: